[October 2017 update follows]

 Next year I will fashion candy boards a la fellow club member Russell Deputch.

-Other beekeepers might add some cider vinegar, or Honey B Healthy.
+Other beekeepers might add some cider vinegar, essential oils or Honey B Healthy.
 Because these are coming under question, with some reports of deleterious effects on bee gut function, I will shelve their use pending definitive research findings.

 I like the sheer volume of emergency rations Russell’s custom boards put on the hives.
 Good insurance.